Who can get the Canada Recovery Caregiver Benefit (CRCB)?

 The Canadian government created the Canada Recovery Caregiver Benefit (CRCB) for people who do not qualify for Employment Insurance (EI) and who have to care for their children or a close family member because of COVID-19.

 The first day that you can get CRCB money for is September 27, 2020.
 You will be able to apply for this money starting on October 5, 2020.
 It gives $500 a week for up to for 38 weeks.
-It will only be available for one year.
+It is only available until September 25, 2021.

 You apply for the CRCB for 2 weeks at a time through your online CRA MyAccount.
 You must wait until after you have missed work to apply.
 And you must apply within 60 days of missing work.